maxmbed/docker-buildroot/Readme.md

 ## Building target

-Run the build of a target.
+Build of a target.

 A target is a platform, board or project that is defined under `./materials/target.yaml`.
-It should have at least defconfig file but it may contain other optionnal parameters need for Buildroot as well.
+It should have at least defconfig file but it may contain other optionnal parameters need for Buildroot.

 Multiple targets can be defined in single `target.yaml`.
 Each target can be used to define sdk, images and more.

 ## Persistent volume

-Container creates/uses volume to keep buildroot ccache, host and download directories persistent between run of containers
+Container creates/uses volume to keep buildroot ccache, output and download directories persistent between run of containers

 Volume tree: